 3. Retain data ownership and control

 Complete ownership and control over your data, including index and usage analytics, keeps proprietary information safe.
-Ensure communication is secure by using encryption protocols like HTTPS and TLS endpoints that provide authentication, confidentiality, and security.
+Keep communication secure by using encryption protocols like HTTPS and TLS endpoints that provide authentication, confidentiality, and security.
 Implement an audit trail to understand how the AI model is being used so you can create guidelines that promote responsible, ethical use of the system.

-4. Verify accuracy of training data
+4. Verify training data accuracy

 Ensure the accuracy of training data and incorporate human intervention to validate the GenAI model’s outputs.
 Providing citations and links to source data introduces transparency and allows users to validate information for themselves.